How is a shared mailbox different from a regular mailbox?

-- If you do not use a HTML signature code, disclaimers added in the text box do not show up in the sent items folder.
-It is also not possible to preview the disclaimer text on-the-fly while composing an email.
+- Disclaimers added in the text box do not appear in the sent items folder.
+It’s also not possible to preview the disclaimer text while composing an email.

-Step 3 : Select the Mail option in the left pane and click on the ‘Signatures’ button.
+- Select the Mail option in the left pane and click ‘Signatures’ as shown.

-Are there any pros and cons for this method?
+What are the pros and cons of this method?

-- Must have Microsoft Outlook installed on your PC.
+- Must have Microsoft Outlook installed on your computer.

 - The filter options are not as advanced when compared to the OWA.